cloudfoundry-attic/k8sbroker/README.md

 # k8sbroker

-This is a generic K8s service broker that provisions nfs volumes for applications pushed to an Eirini deployment of Cloud Foundry.
+This is a generic K8s service broker that provisions nfs volumes for applications pushed to an Eirini-flavored deployment of Cloud Foundry.

 ## Deploying the k8sbroker